MOHIT51196/learning-actions/README.md

 - 1000 API request/hour to github from workflows
 - Job can take max 6 hours of runtime

-*NOTE : Exceeding these limits result in job queuing or even failing*
+*Note : Exceeding these limits result in job queuing or even failing*

 ## Dependencies